scottish-pl-institute/spls/README.md

 where NAME is your first name followed by your last name.

-To unsubscribe, send an email to [sympa@lists.cent.gla.ac.uk}(mailto:sympa@lists.cent.gla.ac.uk) with nothing in the Subject line.
+To unsubscribe, send an email to `sympa@lists.cent.gla.ac.uk` with nothing in the Subject line.
 In the message body put the following:

 ```